Years ago I dated a girl with a Tempur-Pedic mattress.

-Important: This article’s title is misleading because nobody is going to give you a free Tempur-Pedic bed.
-This article is actually about how you can buy Tempur-Pedic beds so cheap that when you are done with the bed you can resell it at a profit.
+Important: This article’s title is misleading because nobody is going to give you a free Tempur-Pedic mattress.
+This article is actually about how you can buy a Tempur-Pedic so cheap that when you are done with the mattress you can resell it at a profit.

-The Tempur-Pedic Hustle: How to Buy & Sell Beds
+The Tempur-Pedic Hustle: How to Buy & Sell a Matress

 However, if I’m an ardent believer in “buying quality things”, then I’m an obsessive fanatic about not wasting money.
 These two values are actually pretty compatible; it’s just a balancing act.

 With buying a Tempur-Pedic, here is how those values balance out for me:

 - A new Tempur-Pedic mattress, foundation and protective cover run $2000 to $5000 plus tax.